 From fjord to fjord across a barren mountain noticeably marked by the snow, and with the view of Aurdalsfjorden as the grand finale.

-The road is closed in winter but the stretch from Aurlandsvangen is open as far as the viewing point at Stegastein all year round.
-Together with the Lærdal Tunnel, it is a unique roundtrip from Gamle Lærdalsøyri to Aurlandsvangen.
+Combined with the Lærdal Tunnel, this makes a unique circular trip from Gamle Lærdalsøyri to Aurlandsvangen.
+The road is closed in winter, but the stretch from Aurlandsvangen is open as far as the viewpoint at Stegastein all year round.

 - 47 km

 Norwegian Scenic Route Aurlandsfjellet runs from Aurlandsvangen to Lærdalsøyri.
 Among the attractions close to this stretch are the villages of Lærdalsøyri, Flåmsbana, Aurlandsdalen and Nærøyfjorden.
 Driving through the Lærdal Tunnel, the world’s longest road tunnel with a length of 24.5 km, will allow you to enjoy a wonderful round trip.

 For cyclists: Aurlandsfjellet can be a demanding cycle ride with a long climb up the mountain whether you start from Lærdal or from Aurland.
 The stretch from Stegastein towards Aurlandsfjorden may have a lot of traffic in the summer.

 Traffic and road information

 THE ROAD IS CLOSED.
 Norwegian Scenic Route Aurlandsfjellet is closed over the mountain during the winter season between the Aurland/Lærdal municipal boundary and Nalfarbakkane above Aurlandsvangen.
 The stretch is normally closed in November and reopens in June.
 The road from Aurlandsvangen to the Stegastein viewing point is open all year round.

 There are restrictions on the length of buses and the maximum length is 12,4 metres.